top of page

 PARIS: 6 brilliant activities for families with autistic kids

-PARIS: Quick guide to using the metro or bus with autistic kids
+PARIS: Easy guide to using the metro or bus with autistic kids

 As a capital city Paris has a comprehensive transport system - with metro trains, overground trains as well as buses.
 But which one is best for families with autistic children?

-STONEHENGE: A magical day trip for autistic kids and their families
+STONEHENGE: A magical day trip back in time for families with autistic kids

 Despite the crowds our autistic children loved visiting Stonehenge - the stones sparkled in the sunshine and there was a hint of magic in the air.

-LUSS, LOCH LOMOND: This Scottish village is a perfect Glasgow day trip for families with autistic kids
+LUSS, LOCH LOMOND: This Scottish village makes the perfect Glasgow day trip for families with autistic kids

 The Scottish village of Luss makes an ideal destination for a family day trip from either Glasgow or the Loch Lomond & Trossachs National Park.